asptools/maintenance-scheduling/RuleML2022/README.md

 Anssi Yli-Jyrä, Tomi Janhunen: [Applying Answer Set Optimization to Preventive Maintenance Scheduling for Rotating Machinery](https://link.springer.com/chapter/10.1007/978-3-031-21541-4_1).
 Rules and Reasoning - 6th International Joint Conference on Rules and Reasoning, [RuleML+RR 2022](https://2022.declarativeai.net/events/ruleml-rr), Berlin, Germany, September 26-28, 2022, Proceedings.
 Lecture Notes in Computer Science 13752, Springer 2022, pages 3-19.

-###### Abstract
+##### Abstract

 Preventive maintenance (PM) of manufacturing units aims at maintaining the operable condition of the production line while optimizing the maintenance timing and the loss of productivity during maintenance operations.
-The lesser studied type of preventive maintenance understands a production line as a single machine with multiple components of different maintenance needs.
+The lesser-studied type of preventive maintenance understands a production line as a single machine with multiple components of different maintenance needs.

 - This is relevant when rotating machinery is deployed, e.g., in the paper and steel industries, in the mass production of raw materials consumed by other businesses.
 - A failure in any stage of the production line has the potential of making the entire machine inoperable and enforcing a shutdown and corrective maintenance costs.